quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/more-about-jobs.md

 ```

 If you use a persistent JobStore (discussed in the JobStore section of this tutorial) you should use some care
-in deciding what you place in the JobDataMap, because the object in it will be serialized, and they therefore
+in deciding what you place in the `JobDataMap`, because the object in it will be serialized, and they therefore
 become prone to class-versioning problems.
 Obviously standard .NET types should be very safe, but beyond that,
 any time someone changes the definition of a class for which you have serialized instances,
 care has to be taken not to break compatibility.

-Optionally, you can put AdoJobStore and JobDataMap into a mode where only primitives
+Optionally, you can put `AdoJobStore` and `JobDataMap` into a mode where only primitives
 and strings can be stored in the map, thus eliminating any possibility of later serialization problems.

-If you add properties with set accessor to your job class that correspond to the names of keys in the JobDataMap,
-then Quartz's default JobFactory implementation will automatically call those setters when the job is instantiated,
-thus preventing the need to explicitly get the values out of the map within your execute method.
+If you add properties with a public `set` accessor to your job class that correspond to the names of keys in the `JobDataMap`,  then Quartz's default JobFactory implementation will automatically call those setters when the job is instantiated, thus preventing the need to explicitly get the values out of the map within your execute method.
 Note this
-functionality is not maintained by default when using a custom JobFactory.
+functionality is not maintained by default when using a custom `JobFactory`.

-Triggers can also have JobDataMaps associated with them.
-This can be useful in the case where you have a Job that is stored in the scheduler
-for regular/repeated use by multiple Triggers, yet with each independent triggering, you want to supply the Job with different data inputs.
+Triggers can also have `JobDataMap`s associated with them.
+This can be useful in the case where you have a Job that is stored in the scheduler for regular/repeated use by multiple Triggers, yet with each independent triggering, you want to supply the Job with different data inputs.

-The JobDataMap that is found on the JobExecutionContext during Job execution serves as a convenience.
-It is a merge of the JobDataMap
+The JobDataMap that is found on the `JobExecutionContext` during Job execution serves as a convenience.
+It is a merger
-found on the JobDetail and the one found on the Trigger, with the values in the latter overriding any same-named values in the former.
+of the `JobDataMap` found on the `JobDetail` and the one found on the `Trigger`, with the values of the trigger overriding
+the same-named values in the job.

 Here's a quick example of getting data from the JobExecutionContext's merged JobDataMap during the job's execution: